It's Hard to Have Hope: Songs

-"Unpaid Intern" rallies against the "backwards, classist agenda of unpaid internships" and the exclusion of the working class from higher-skilled jobs, "not because you don’t have the appropriate skills, but because you are poor".
+"Unpaid Intern" rallies against the "backwards, classist agenda of unpaid internships" and the exclusion of the working class from higher-skilled jobs, "not because you don't have the appropriate skills, but because you are poor".
 In an interview with Astral Noize, Cherry said that whilst none of Svalbard's members had been unpaid interns themselves, she had been forced to turn down several companies offering them in the past.
 "Revenge Porn" addresses the culture of blaming the victims of revenge porn and the shortcomings of UK laws in holding perpetrators accountable.
 "Feminazi?!" is a response to those who use the pejorative term feminazi to vilify feminism.
 It was inspired by a YouTube comment left on the video for Svalbard's song "Expect Equal Respect".
-"Pro-Life?" covers the pro-life movement against abortion, which Cherry saw as "something that criminalises doctors, and to me, it doesn’t even seem to be about saving lives – it seems to be about patriarchy and oppressing women."
+"Pro-Life?" covers the pro-life movement against abortion, which Cherry saw as "something that criminalises doctors, and to me, it doesn't even seem to be about saving lives – it seems to be about patriarchy and oppressing women."

 "For the Sake of the Breed" criticizes the breeding of brachycephalic dogs for fashion, whilst other mongrels are abandoned in homeless shelters.
 "How Do We Stop It?" is an autobiographical account of Cherry's experience of being sexually assaulted at the Wacken Open Air festival when she was 18 years old.
 Having not talked about the experience publicly, she was inspired to after reading an article about Architects frontman Sam Carter, who stopped the band's performance at Lowlands in August 2017 to call out sexual harassment.
-Cherry has said that Svalbard will never perform the song live "because it still makes me feel so vulnerable".
+Cherry said that Svalbard would never perform the song live "because it still makes me feel so vulnerable".
 "Try Not to Die Until You're Dead", the only "personal song" on the album, is about Cherry's health struggles after contracting a parasitic bug that left her stomach organs permanently damaged, and "suddenly having to fight very hard to keep on living, and feeling pathetically grateful for any morsel of support you receive when your life takes a turn for the worse".
 The song's title is a reference to the Japanese manga series Hunter × Hunter.
 Similar to "Lily" on One Day All This Will End, the instrumental track "Iorek" ends It's Hard to Have Hope with "straight-up, shimmering shoegaze", according to Kerrang!.
 Cherry said that the song is "a final reminder that hope is always worth the fight in the end."